anthonymobile/njbuswatcher_2020/README.md

 It's all dockerized now.
 Use `docker-compose` and build from the project root.

+1. create shared data volume for /buswatcher/buswatcher/config [howto](https://www.digitalocean.com/community/tutorials/how-to-share-data-between-docker-containers). not yet possible to do this at build time?
 1. Deploy docker (see debugging crashing docker containers below)
-2. Run generator --testmode --tasks minutely quarter_hourly hourly daily Seed the reports folder.
-Otherwise things will probably break for up to 24 hours.
+2. (FIXED BY STEP 1?
+Run generator --testmode --tasks minutely quarter_hourly hourly daily Seed the reports folder.
+Otherwise things will probably break for up to 24 hours.)
-3. Setup DNS forwarding (Gandi control panel)
+3. Copy Gandi DNS API key in dns_updater gandi_config.py
-4. Setup a backup scheme for the database.
+4. Deploy a backup scheme for the database.

 #### Debugging Crashing Docker Containers